Being tall can be a great asset when playing golf, but only if the correct stance is adopted.

 Follow these simple steps to adopt the correct address position for a simple, effective swing.

 Table of Contents

 Golf Stance Tips for Tall People

-The key to standing correctly to the ball, for a tall person, is by lowering the club to the ground by bending the knees keeping the spine as upright as possible.
-This is one of the major changes Nick Faldo incorporated in his swing before taking the world by storm in the 1990s.
+For a tall person, the key to standing correctly to the ball is by lowering the club to the ground by bending the knees and keeping the spine as upright as possible.
+This is one of Nick Faldo’s major changes in his swing before taking the world by storm in the 1990s.

 - Bend the knees and keep the spine upright and straight.